syncfusion-content/maui-docs/MAUI/PDF-Viewer/Sticky-Notes.md

 ## Add sticky notes

-This section will go through how to add sticky note annotations to a PDF page interactively as well as programmatically.
+This section will go through how to add sticky note annotations to a PDF page using toolbar as well as programmatically.

-### Add sticky note annotation with UI Interaction
+### Add sticky note annotation with toolbar

+On the built-in toolbar, a sticky note annotation tool is available.
+Using that, you can add the sticky note annotation to the tapped position.
+Additionally, the toolbar shows the option to modify the properties of existing or new sticky note annotations.

+The following image represents how to add the sticky note annotations using the toolbar on the desktop.

+The following image represents how to add the sticky note annotation using toolbar in mobile.

+### Add the sticky note without using toolbar

 You can add sticky note annotation to a PDF document by tapping with touch (or mouse down) on a PDF page.
 The following steps explains how to add sticky note annotation in a PDF:
 1. Set the AnnotationMode property of the SfPdfViewer to StickyNote.
 This activates the sticky note mode on the control.
-2. Tap (or mouse down) on a PDF page, where you want to add the sticky note annotation.
-This will add a sticky note with a default style and a popup will be displayed to write and submit the text.
-3. Once the sticky note is added, AnnotationMode is automatically changed to None.
-4. You can later select and edit the annotations, if required.

 The following code explains how to enable the sticky note mode
 {% tabs %}